botworld-wiki/beatburger.github.io/_materials/essence.md

 matRaritySortOrder: "4"
 matType: "Bot"
 matDescription: "Every bot has their own Essences"
-matOverview: "Upgrade Bots past level 20"
+matOverview: "Upgrade Bots past level 20.
+You can still get essences for lv25 bots"
+undefined: ""
 ---

- -